Functional sets with typed symbols : Mixed zonotopes and Polynotopes for hybrid nonlinear reachability and filtering: Numerical Examples

-For the sake of comparison, the results in the Figure~2 in \cite{Meyer2019} are also reported in Fig.~\ref{fig:tira} : C/GB (Contraction/Growth Bound), MM (Mixed Monotonicity), SDMM-IA (Sampled Data MM-Interval arithmetic), SDMM-S/F(Sampled Data MM-Sampling/Falsification). $\mathcal{P}\spoly{x}_{t_f}$ looks competitive wrt to the best results obtained with TIRA (red box in Fig.\ref{fig:tira}).
+Then, $\SI{0.26}{\second}$ were required to compute the polynotope $\mathcal{P}\spoly{x}_{t_f}$ reported in cyan in Fig.~\ref{fig:tira}.
+For the sake of a first comparison, the results in the Figure~2 in \cite{Meyer2019} are also reported in Fig.~\ref{fig:tira} : C/GB (Contraction/Growth Bound), MM (Mixed Monotonicity), SDMM-IA (Sampled Data MM-Interval arithmetic), SDMM-S/F(Sampled Data MM-Sampling/Falsification). $\mathcal{P}\spoly{x}_{t_f}$ looks competitive wrt to the results obtained with TIRA (red box in Fig.~\ref{fig:tira}).
 Moreover, the computed polynotope captures the orientation of the ``black cloud of sample successors'' obtained from $5000$ Monte-Carlo simulations and also reported in Fig.~\ref{fig:tira}.
 This illustrates the ability of the proposed scheme to maintain dependency links while propagating uncertainties through hybrid dynamics modeled with switching functions.